gnanet/ssl.ca/README.md

 These commands show how to view and validate an SSL certificate from a client's point of view.
-These assume that that your operating system's trusted root CAs are in the `/etc/ssl/certs' directory.
-See the previous instructions for instructions for rehashing and managing this for Debian/Ubuntu systems.
+These assume that that your operating system's trusted root CAs are in the `/etc/ssl/certs` directory.
+See the previous instructions for the steps to rehash and manage this directory on Debian/Ubuntu systems.

 HTTPS web server:
 ```